taegyunkim/uwsgi-tls-segfault/README.md

 # uwsgi-tls-segfault

-A demonstration of Thread Local Storage (TLS) destruction timing issues that cause segmentation faults in uWSGI environments.
+A demonstration of Thread Local Storage (TLS) destruction ordering differences between standalone Python and uWSGI environments.

 ## Overview

-This repository demonstrates a critical timing issue between Thread Local Storage (TLS) destruction and Python's `atexit` handlers in uWSGI deployments.
-While the code runs safely in standalone Python scripts, it segfaults when executed under uWSGI due to differences in process lifecycle management.
+This repository demonstrates a critical difference in TLS destruction and Python `atexit` handler execution between standalone Python and uWSGI deployments.
+The ordering is well-defined in both cases, but differs significantly, leading to segmentation faults under uWSGI.

 ## The Problem

-- **Standalone Python**: TLS objects are destroyed during normal interpreter shutdown, and atexit handlers may not execute reliably
+The issue stems from different execution contexts having different destruction orders:

+- **Standalone Python**: During normal `exit()` syscall, `Py_Finalize()` is called first, which properly executes `atexit` handlers before TLS storage is destroyed by the system
-- **uWSGI Environment**: Worker processes are forcibly terminated, creating a race condition where:
+- **uWSGI Environment**: Worker processes have a different destruction sequence where:
+  1. TLS objects are destroyed as part of thread/process cleanup
-  1. `atexit` handlers are called during `Py_FinalizeEx()`
+  2. `atexit` handlers are called later during Python interpreter finalization
-  2. TLS objects are destroyed before/during atexit handler execution
-  3. Atexit handlers attempt to access already-freed TLS memory → **SEGFAULT**
+  3. Atexit handlers attempt to access already-destroyed TLS memory → **SEGFAULT**

 ## Language Comparison